Global AIDS epidemic can be controlled by 2030, U.N. says

 Sidibe said the international community should seize the opportunity to turn the epidemic around.

-“We have a fragile five-year window to build on the rapid results that been made,” he said.
-“If we accelerate all HIV scale-up by 2020, we will be on track to end the epidemic by 2030.
-If not, we risk significantly increasing the time it would take - adding a decade, if not more.”
+“We have a fragile five-year window to build on the rapid results that been made.
+The next five years will determine the next 15,” he said.

-He said controlling the epidemic by 2030 would avert 18 million new HIV infections and 11.2 million AIDS deaths between 2013 and 2030.

-Jennifer Cohn, medical director of the access campaign for the charity Médecins Sans Frontières (MSF), said millions of HIV positive people still do not get the drugs they needed.
+Jennifer Cohn, medical director of the access campaign for the charity Médecins Sans Frontières (MSF), said millions of HIV positive people still do not get the drugs they need.